AinurSekerbekova/chicago_group2/README.md

 # The Great Chicago Fire Digital Project
 https://ainursekerbekova.github.io/chicago_group2/
+«This work was carried out within the framework of the Digital Heritage course at Politecnico di Torino in the academic year 2025–2026.»

 An interactive web experience exploring the Great Chicago Fire of 1871 through games, maps, and historical essays.